MAE4231 – Research Seminar II: Researcher’s Skills and Professional Communication

 - 3 seminar portfolio pieces

-You need to have successfully completed the obligatory course components before being allowed to sit the exam.
+You need to have successfully completed the obligatory course components (80% attendance requirement for the workshop seminars & 3 seminar portfolio pieces) before being allowed to submit your portfolio.
 If you do not fulfill these requirements, you must submit a written request to apply for an additional assignment prior to sitting the exam.
 The application must document stated reasons for absence beyond your control.

 Submit assignments in Inspera